Pomax/reddit-image-catch-up/README.md

 pretty much done.
 The following flags are supported:

 - `-c filename` explicitly load the configuration from a file.
-- `-s` run a review server on http://localhost:8080 after catching up.
+- `-s` run a review server on http://localhost:12345 after catching up (port is not fixed)
+- `-p` run a review server on a specific port
 - `--bypass` skip the actual "catch up" part of the script.
 - `--preserve` perform catch-up but do not update the last-run timestamps